Georgakopoulos-Soares-lab/TaxaGO/README.md

 ## 9. Interpreting Results

 Understanding the output of TaxaGO involves interpreting statistical values and visualizations.
-Here's a guide to help you make sense of your Gene Ontology Enrichment Analysis (GOEA) results.
+Here's a guide to help you make sense of your Gene Ontology Enrichment Analysis results.

 ### Main Enrichment Results

 The core output of a TaxaGO analysis is a tab-separated values (TSV) file for each species or combined taxonomic group.
-Each row represents a Gene Ontology (GO) term that was found to be enriched.
+Each row represents a Gene Ontology term that was found to be enriched.
 The key columns are:

 * **`GO Term ID`**: The unique identifier for the GO term (e.g., `GO:0005575`).
 You can use this ID to look up more information on databases like [QuickGO](https://www.ebi.ac.uk/QuickGO/) or [AmiGO](http://amigo.geneontology.org/).